 If your document is set at 72dpi (or 72ppi) then while inside Photoshop points = pixels but that's not true in a browser.
-Always state sizes in pixels to web developers who should convert to em or rem.
+For clarity always state sizes in pixels to web developers who should convert to em or rem.

-These days (2016) It's best practice to let the device / browser make the base font decisions.
+These days (2018) It's best practice to let the device / browser make the base font decisions.
 As far as I've seen, on a 96dpi viewport, they default to the equivalent of 16px but I doubt that applies to an Apple watch.

-When seting a font size I mostly use the rem unit, which references the pages root
+When setting a font size I mostly use the rem unit, which references the pages root

 font-size and eliminates cascade issues.
 Though in the rare case where I'm relying on the cascade, I fallback to em.